-Results: By reviewing and synthesizing both academic and grey literature on CE policies and approaches, as well as projections for global primary material demand, this project has attempted to focus on implications of emerging global CE frameworks for upstream natural resource producers - and particularly Canada.
-In doing so, our primary finding is that while CE policies may reduce demand for primary raw materials in some developed economies, a preponderance of evidence from international policy reports and projections, including from the World Bank (WB), United Nations Environment Programme (UNEP), the OECD, and other academic and policy literature suggests ongoing (and likely increasing) demand for primary metals and minerals over the coming decades, even with increased circularity, and improved rates of material recovery, reuse, and recycling.
-This understanding is driven by expectations of the material requirements for a low carbon transition, alongside projections of emerging economy material demands and realistic assessments of secondary material supply constraints in the near- to medium-term.
+This review provides an initial attempt to consider the implications of emerging global CE frameworks for upstream natural resource producers.
+The general picture that has emerged from this research is that while CE policies may reduce demand for primary raw materials in some developed economies, an inconvenient truth for many popular conceptualizations of the CE is that a preponderance of evidence from the World Bank, UN Environment Programme (UNEP)'s International Resources Panel, OECD, and others suggests ongoing (and likely increasing) demand for primary metals and minerals over the coming decades, even with increased rates of material recovery, reuse, and recycling.
+This understanding is driven by expectations of the material requirements for a low-carbon transition, alongside projections of material demands from emerging economies and realistic assessments of secondary material supply constraints in the near- to medium-term.

-This finding opens a conversation about the role of primary natural resources in an emerging CE.
-By improving understanding of how a low carbon, circular transition may impact future primary material demand, this report begins the process of developing a better sense of the policies and practices that may be needed to support natural resource producing economies in an increasingly circular, materially intensive global economy.
-Indeed, a key finding of our review is that many industry players are already doing so - developing models of the mining and metals value chain to identify opportunities for CE interventions from the mine site all the way through to product end-of-life (EOL).
-However, this emerging understanding of the critical role to be played by primary material production in the global transition to a low carbon, circular economy is only an initial step.
-There is an urgent need for new research partnerships to develop a fuller picture of the real-world implications of a low carbon, circular economy transition for primary resource producing economies.
+Our findings are intended to open a conversation about the role of primary natural resources in an emerging CE.
+By improving understanding of how a low-carbon, circular transition may impact future primary material demand, we are gaining a better sense of the policies and practices that may be needed to support natural resource producing economies in an increasingly circular, materially intensive global economy.
+However, this emerging understanding of the critical role to be played by primary material production in the global transition to a low-carbon, circular economy is only an initial step.
+Without undermining the importance of secondary materials economies and the need to take a very serious approach to significantly reducing the environmental impacts of overall consumption levels, the key message of this report is to highlight an urgent need to develop a fuller picture of the real-world implications of a low-carbon, circular economy transition for primary resource sectors, primary resource producers, and the metals, minerals and mining sector particularly.